mbianchidev/mbianchidev/README.md

   In the end we could not find the Product-Market Fit, even after raising a pre-seed amount and had to step back, but quoting Yoda: "The greatest teacher, failure is."

-  In the end I kept advocating for Cloud Native technologies, I am a Kubernetes lover and part of the CNCF community. ☸️💙 I strongly believe in the power of Platform Engineering and I look forward to impact the IT industry with my work. 🏋️
+  In the end I kept advocating for Cloud Native technologies, I am a Kubernetes lover and a CNCF Ambassador. ☸️💙 I strongly believe in the power of Platform Engineering and I look forward to impact the IT industry with my work. 🏋️

   What will I do in 2024 and beyond?
 Who knows! 🤩